An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

+\item A nef divisor $D$ is a positive linear combination of the elements $H_{1},\dots,H_{9}$ of the Hilbert basis of the nef cone.
+From the two first lines of the Gram matrix $M_{H}$, we see that there is no big and nef divisor $D$ such that $D\cdot F=2$ for any fiber $F=H_{1}$ or $H_{2}$.

-Using these classes, one can check that: (i) there are no $(-2)$-curves $A$ and fibers $F$ such that $EF=1$, (ii) there are no big and nef divisor $D$ such that $DF=2$ for a fiber $F$, (iii) there are no big and nef divisor $D$ such that $D^{2}=2$.
-Therefore by Proposition \ref{prop:AUTOTrivial}, the automorphism group of $X$ is trivial. \end{proof} \begin{rem} We recall that if $C\subset\RR^{d}$ is a polyhedral cone generated by integral vectors, a Hilbert basis $H(C)$ of $C$ is a subset of integral vectors such that \\ (i) each element of $C\cap\ZZ^{d}$ can be written as a non-negative integer combination of elements of $H(C)$, and\\ (ii) $H(C)$ has minimal cardinality with respect to all subsets of $C\cap\ZZ^{d}$ for which (i) holds. \end{rem}
+\item From the matrix $M_{H}$, we see that there is no big and nef divisor $D$ such that $D^{2}=2$. \end{enumerate} Therefore, one can apply Proposition \ref{prop:AUTOTrivial} and conclude that the automorphism group of $X$ is trivial. \end{proof}

+\begin{defn} Let us recall that if $C\subset\RR^{d}$ is a polyhedral cone generated by integral vectors, a Hilbert basis $H(C)$ of $C$ is a subset of integral vectors such that \begin{enumerate}[a)] \item each element of $C\cap\ZZ^{d}$ can be written as a non-negative integer combination of elements of $H(C)$, and \item $H(C)$ has minimal cardinality with respect to all subsets of $C\cap\ZZ^{d}$ for which part~\ref{def:HilbertBase-a} holds. \end{enumerate} \end{defn}

-\subsection{The lattice $S_{1,1,6}$}
+\subsection{The lattice $\boldsymbol{S_{1,1,6}}$}